Welcome to Academie Da Vinci

 - 2021-2022 Academie Da Vinci Charter School Report Card - fldoe.org

-Academie Da Vinci Charter School for the Arts is a Kindergarten through 5th grade elementary school located in Dunedin, Florida.
+Academie Da Vinci Charter School for the Arts and Technology is a Kindergarten through 8th-grade school located in Dunedin, Florida.
 We are the first charter school to be established in Pinellas County.
-Our school is part of the Pinellas County Schools and complies with the Pinellas County Schools curriculum.
-As stipulated in our state charter, we enhance that curriculum with a program of the arts.
-We also follow the county's school-year calendar.
+Our school is part of the Pinellas County Schools and follows the Pinellas County Schools curriculum.
+We enhance that curriculum with a curriculum program called STEAM – science, technology, engineering, arts, and math.
+The STEAM curriculum offers students the opportunity to learn new skills and information in multiple ways and to demonstrate their learning through projects and presentations.
+Academie Da Vinci follows the county's school-year calendar.
 (See the calendar for the schedule of events.)

 Academie Da Vinci Charter School for the Arts

 School Phone: (727) 298-2778 - Fax: (727) 953-6679

 The Florida Department of Education assigns a grade to each school, each academic year based on several factors: students' performance on the state FCAT tests, adequate yearly progress, attendance, and other factors.

 Additional information, including prior year grades, can be found at The Florida Department of Education website.

 Academie Da Vinci (ADV) follows the same academic curriculum followed within the Pinellas County Schools.
 We are obligated to meet the same State Standards and participate in the state testing each year.